Start typing and hit "Enter" to search.

 4. Prepare the documents you will need to prove your eligibility for a health and care worker visa

-5. Complete the online application form6
+5. Complete the online application form

 6. Pay the application fee, biometric fee, and healthcare surcharge (see below).